KJoshBriar/Muscle_Analysis_Code_Sharing/README.md

-# Muscle Analysis Code to Sharing
+# Muscle Fibre Code to share
-Analysis code to analyze data collected from UoG.
-Each iteration of code is relayed into specific lab or experiment folders - please only use the folders assigned to you as the analysis is specific to each study.
-Acknowledgement for this code is appreciated :D
+Python code to analyze single fibre work from UoG

+Iterations of code are unique to the ongoing studies - pushes to main are not restricted so ensure that you note any changes that you make
+SSC, RFD, and RFE code updated July 17th, 2025

+Please reach out if you have any questions Acknowlegement, authorship, or coffee is appreciated
+    - KJB